Flying Lotus: 2012–2013: Until the Quiet Comes and Captain Murphy

 With an appreciation for hip hop, but no established work, artists like Odd Future (also aficionados of Adult Swim), A$AP Mob, Spaceghostpurrp and Shabazz Palaces inspired him to directly participate, and he began production work for Odd Future's Hodgy Beats' Untitled EP.
 This led to the moment in which he decided to produce more in the genre.
 Throughout the summer of 2012, Captain Murphy began to make more appearances, dressed in Luchadore Ensemble.

 In August 2012, Flying Lotus announced a multimedia project with filmmaker Miwa Matreyek, which is to be titled The Mapping of Countries Yet to Come.

-Flying Lotus produced rapper Mac Miller's song "SDS'" for his album Watching Movies with the Sound Off.
+Flying Lotus produced rapper Mac Miller's song "S.D.S." for his album Watching Movies with the Sound Off.
 He also created a song for the Cartoon Network series Adventure Time entitled "About that time//A glitch is a glitch".

-Behind closed doors, though, the work for his fourth album Until the Quiet Comes was pretty much done.
-A year prior, Ellison had worked with Ann Arbor Festival to live score a surreal and avant-garde 50s animation Heaven and Earth Magic, and a fascination with dreamlike states had continued into this record.
+Behind closed doors, the work for his fourth album Until the Quiet Comes was almost done.
+A year prior, he had worked with Ann Arbor Festival to live score a surreal and avant-garde 60s animation Heaven and Earth Magic, and a fascination with dreamlike states had continued into this record.
 Until The Quiet Comes continued his creative relationship with Radiohead's Thom Yorke, as well as Jonny Greenwood, Niki Randa, Erykah Badu, Laura Darlington and, of course, Thundercat, and was cinematically captured in a short film by filmmaker Kahlil Joseph.

 In late 2012, less than two months after the release of his last record, a website started circulating online: www.captainmurphy.xxx.
 Press speculated who the rapper was, with guessing being centered around the Odd Future Crew.
 The site hosted Duality, a 34-minute short film mixtape, that comprised both new material and tracks that had been leaking all summer.

 In April 2013, Flying Lotus announced that he has his own radio station called FlyLo FM in the video game Grand Theft Auto V, saying there would be "a ton of new songs and information, including rapping a new Captain Murphy song produced by Hudson Mohawke".
 The radio station includes songs from Clams Casino, Aphex Twin, Hudson Mohawke, Tyler, the Creator, Dabrye, Thundercat, Machinedrum, Outkast, DJ Rashad and Shadow Child.
 In November 2014, Flying Lotus collaborated with MF DOOM on the track "Masquatch" for the reissued copy of the video game.
 The two collaborated again on the track "Lunch Break" for an updated version of Grand Theft Auto Online in 2020.

 On July 17, 2013, Flying Lotus announced on Twitter that he had been nominated for a VMA for the song "Tiny Tortures".